-Taking the time to create a budget can help you save £1,000s a year and keep on top of bills.
-By working out a budget, it can mean you are less likely to end up in debt or caught out by unexpected costs or money emergencies.
-This post will show you how to create your own personal budget, and how to keep up with it.
+Are trying to save for a holiday or pay off your financial debt?
+If the answer is yes then a budget is the first place you should start to reach your financial goals.
+Taking the time to create a budget can help you to save thousands of pounds a year and keep on top of your bills.
+By working out a budget, it can mean you are less likely to end up in debt or be caught out by unexpected costs and money emergencies.

-Thanks for reading, tweet me @BritOnABudget1 any of your best budgeting tips!
+Thank you for reading and make sure to tweet me @BritOnABudget1 or comment below your best budgeting tips!